tommyrharper/bowling-scorecard/README.md

 # Bowling Scorecard

-This is a JavaScript application for a digital Bowling Scorecard
+This is a Test Driven JavaScript application for a digital Bowling Scorecard.

+View the website here at [http://toms-bowling-scorecard.surge.sh/](http://toms-bowling-scorecard.surge.sh/).

 ## Set up